ryancys1234/Programming-11/README.md

 # Programming 11
 This repository contains selected projects for the Programming 11 course.
-They were worked on during the 2018-2019 year, outside of the course attendance.
+They done during the 2018-2019 year, outside of the course attendance.